erickvazquez/metro-seguro/README.md

 We also used cryptography and steganography in a video player made by us, to make it imposible for the employee to save or steal the video files.

-See the video(it's in spanish) for a functional example and a better explanation.

 ![logoProyecto2](https://user-images.githubusercontent.com/23347652/89088333-5170fd00-d35d-11ea-9ff7-e69396e19f78.png)
 ![metro1](https://user-images.githubusercontent.com/23347652/89088482-3488f980-d35e-11ea-9f3f-0e61174efa73.JPG)